-Aman has over 10+ years of experience in systems research, design and development.
+Aman has over 10 years of experience in systems research, design and development.
 He has worked with enterprise SaaS providers, carriers and OEMs in designing secure application and infrastructure services.
-He is a subject matter expert on Linux, Android, Java and Web platforms; Federated Identity Management systems – Extensible Authentication Protocol (EAP), RADIUS, DIAMETER, LDAP, SAML, OAuth, and OpenID.
+He is a subject matter expert on Linux, Android, Java and Web platforms, and Federated Identity Management systems.

 Aman leads the research and development in emerging technologies at Palindrome Labs.
 His research interests include autonomous information security, context-aware IoT systems, blockchains, and privacy-aware networking.
 Aman has published multiple research papers on content-centric networks, dynamic network caches, secure heterogeneous network access and IoT security.
-He holds a Masters degree in Computer Science from Columbia University, NY.
+He holds Masters degree in Computer Science from Columbia University, NY.